 And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers.

 During the 1600s, a French bishop named Francois Fenelon served King Louis XIV as the court preacher.
-One Sunday, the king and his attendants showed up for services, and found that no one but Fenelon was there.
-Louis was visible angry, and demanded to know why the chapel was empty.
-The bishop replied, “I published in the royal register that you wouldn’t be attending church today, in order that your Majesty might see for himself who serves God in truth, and who comes merely to impress the king.”
+One Sunday, the king and his attendants showed up for services and found that no one but Fenelon was there.
+Louis was visibly angry and demanded to know why the chapel was empty.
+The bishop replied, “I published in the royal register that you wouldn’t be attending church today in order that your Majesty might see for himself who serves God in truth, and who comes merely to impress the king.”

 - Church is boring.

-- It’s doesn’t make a difference in my life.
+- It doesn’t make a difference in my life.